TheAvalanche/JustAudioFX/JustDelay/README.md

 **Time** - Controls time in ms between initial (dry) signal and repeated (wet) signal

-**Feedback** - Controls the amount of the signal that is feed back into the input of your delay to create repeatable echoes.
+**Feedback** - Controls the amount of the signal that is feed back into the input of your delay line to create repeatable echoes.
 More feedback results in more echos.
 0% - only one repetition of the dry signal.
 50% - every echo has twice less gain, than the previous one.
 100% - endless echos.

 **Mix** - Controls the balance between dry and wet signal